Prodigy-InfoTech/Web-Development-Projects/Cryptocurrency Tracker App/portfolio-tracker/README.md

 # Cryptocurrency Tracker App
-This is a Basic weather app using React js.
-This is a very beginner ferindly project to master React js.
-In this project you have learn about how to fectch data from api in real time and use the data in frontend.
+This is a simple app for tracking all the price and details of a crypto currencis.
+It is made with React js and Zustand state management library.

 ## Demo